MA in Physical Education and Single Subject Teaching Credential

-Graduate physical education students must maintain a cumulative GPA of 3.0 (B) or better, and may not earn lower than a 2.7 (B-) in any PE core or content course.
-Students who earn below a 2.7 (B-) in a PE core or content course must retake the course and achieve the minimum GPA requirement.
-This applies to the M.A. portion of this program only.
+Graduate physical education students must maintain a cumulative GPA of 3.0 (B) or better, and may not earn lower than a 2.7 (B-).
+Students who earn below a 2.7 (B-) in a course must retake the course and achieve the minimum GPA requirement.

 |TESP 501||Art of Teaching I: Foundations of Teaching||3|

 |TESP 502||Science of Teaching I: How Students Learn||3|

 |TESP 503||The Soul of Teaching: Tapestry of American Education||3|

 |TEP 511||Art of Teaching II: Pedagogy and Instructional Design||3|

 |TEP 512||Science of Teaching II: Effective Assessment Strategies for All Learners||3|

 |TEP 531||Methods of Teaching Reading and Writing (7-12)||3|